kolkov/ngx-metrika/README.md

 ```

 Add the package to your `app.module.ts`.
-Then add property `yaCounterId` to the `environment` constant or use inline
+Then simple add property `yaCounterId` to the `environment` constant or use inline

 ```ts
 import { RouterModule } from '@angular/router';